satyasaisaketh08/Resort---Website---Maldives/README.md

 1) Login
 2) Register
 3) Publishing of a review
-4) Subscribe to daily newsletter
+4) Subscribe to weekly newsletter and offers
 5) Contact-us for raising a query

 **TECHNOLOGIES : - **